 Alison has had a multitude of musical opportunities over the years, which has allowed her to grow and extend on her musicality - from small vocal ensembles to large choirs, duos and singing with many and varied musicians.

 Alison was nominated for the South Australian Music Awards Folk Artist Peoples Choice Award in 2019, 2020 and 2021, making the Top 5 in 2019 and 2021.
 She won the South Australian State Final of Listen Up Music's 'The Songwriting Prize' for her original song Pieces of My Pain, and has her song performed live in Sydney in January 2022 for the national prize.

 Her debut album of original music entitled "Heart Songs" was released in late July 2019.
 She has since released 3 stand alone singles, "Sunshine Sundays" in November 2019, "It's not Christmas without you", in December 2019 and "For the rest of my life" on Valentines Day 2020.
 Watch the film clip here.
 Alison has also released many remixes of songs from her Heart Songs album - Nadine using traditional Celtic instruments, acoustic piano mixes of My Angel , Strength in Numbers and Here with Us Tonight, and a dance floor remix of Kasper.
 You can find her full discography here.

 During the Covid19 lockdown of 2020 Alison shared her love of creating covers in her project circa aurora.
 She took well known songs and covered them in her own unique style.

 Alison is currently working on her next album of original music, an EP entitled Wolf.
 It is a 6 track deep dive into Alison's experience with post natal depression.
-She plans to have it released by late 2022.
+She hopes to have it released by late 2023.
 You can follow along with the progress here.

-She is also working with Aussie DJ and Producer LT Balkin on many collaborative tracks with the first track Smoke and Roses released in April 2021
+She is also works with Aussie DJ and Producer LT Balkin on many collaborative tracks with the first track Smoke and Roses released in April 2021 .
+Alison has also done 2 songs with Russian/Egyptian DJ Babak Bazgosha you can listen to their first collab track here called When I See You.

 Alison is an experienced wedding, events and venue performer.
 Find out more about how you can book Alison here.